cloudsolver/aws-ccp/01-Value_Of_AWS_Cloud.md

     * Deploy smaller, reversible changes.
     * Script operations as code.
     * Learn from failure and refine.
-    * Use case: AWS Code Commit for versioning application as well as infrastructure.
+    * Use case: AWS CodeCommit for versioning application as well as infrastructure.
 1. Security
     * Automate security tasks.
     * Encrypt data in transit and at rest.